 - Comparison of outcomes by treatment received

-Since we have high confidence that an individual received RT/chemotherapy if the variable is listed as “yes”, analyses such as identifying a cohort of patients who received treatment in order to identify risk of adverse events, including risk of second cancers, would be supported by the data.
+Since positive predicted value is high for RT/chemotherapy (i.e., high confidence that a patient received the treatment when reported as “yes”), analyses such as identifying a cohort of patients who received treatment in order to identify risk of adverse events, including risk of second cancers, would be supported by the data.

-Certain types of treatment data (i.e., chemotherapy, hormonotherapy, radiation therapy) are incomplete.
+Certain types of treatment data (i.e., chemotherapy, hormonotherapy, radiation therapy) are less complete.
 If the treatment information is missing, the date of treatment is most likely missing as well.

 The analysis of overall impact on the first course of treatment is possible.

 Unlike clinical trials, many factors involved in determining the course of treatment are not captured in the registry data.
 Such factors include: patient preferences, physician recommendations, comorbidities, and proximity to treatment providers.
 We do not recommend comparing outcomes conditioned on treatment or comparative effectiveness research using the SEER data without careful consideration of possible biases and appropriate adjustments.
 For example, survival differences observed for patients who did vs. did not receive chemotherapy cannot be attributed to the efficacy or effectiveness of treatment without controlling for the factors that determined treatment receipt.
 Similarly, observed differences cannot be generalized to describe the benefit an individual would expect to receive from chemotherapy treatment.

 Sequence Treatment Variables